-Then he moves to a deeper level in classical liberalism and requires that in addition to be a "sovereign" in the marketplace, people may at most enter into delegative contracts where they are the principals.
+Then he moves to a deeper level in classical liberalism and requires that in addition to being a "sovereign" in the marketplace, people may at most enter into delegative contracts where they are the principals.

 The central premise of individuals as sovereigns does allow for delegation of decision-making authority to agents, so long as it remains understood that individuals remain as principals.
-The premise denies legitimacy to all social-organizational arrangements that negate the role of individuals as either sovereigns or as principals.
+The premise denies legitimacy to all social- organizational arrangements that negate the role of individuals as either sovereigns or as principals.
 [Ibid.]

-Thus Buchanan is in the long line of democratic classical liberal theorists who exclude the constitutions of alienation (pactum subjectionis) in favor of democratic constitutions where the governors have the role of agents and representatives of the people as principals.
-Here again, this analysis and criticism of the non-democratic governance contracts of alienation has nothing whatever to do with whether the sovereign is a "good king," the material conditions of the subjects, or the like.
+Thus, Buchanan is in the long line of democratic (as opposed to conventional) classical liberal theorists who exclude the constitutions of alienation (pactum subjectionis) in favor of democratic constitutions where the governors have the role of agents and representatives of the people as principals.
+Here again, this analysis and criticism of the non-democratic governance contracts of alienation have nothing whatever to do with whether the sovereign is a "good king," the material conditions of the subjects, or other consequentialist considerations.